Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

+**Speaker:**
-**Speaker:** To start off the session, we’ll be doing faces.
+To start off the session, we’ll be doing faces.

-**Speaker:** In this phase, we will be testing your reaction time and listening skills!
+In this phase, we will be testing your reaction time and listening skills!

-**Speaker:** Please listen carefully as I will only explain each face once.
+Please listen carefully as I will only explain each face once.
 DO NOT actually do the faces at this point.

-**Speaker:** Left Face - Turn left 90 degrees from the current position.
+Left Face - Turn left 90 degrees from the current position.

-**Speaker:** Right Face - Turn right 90 degrees from the current position.
+Right Face - Turn right 90 degrees from the current position.

-**Speaker:** Center Face - Turn to normal position.
+Center Face - Turn to normal position.
 (Position from the beginning or face the Host/Co-Host)

-**Speaker:** About Face - Turn 180 degrees from the current position.
+About Face - Turn 180 degrees from the current position.

-**Speaker:** Control Face - Face the Host/Co-Host at all times.
+Control Face - Face the Host/Co-Host at all times.
 (Host/Co-Host should be in the middle of your screen at all times)

-**Speaker:** Please note: Only the center face breaks control face, any other face will not.
+Please note: Only the center face breaks control face, any other face will not.

-**Speaker:** Everybody please switch to radio channel 2.
+Everybody please switch to radio channel 2.
 This can be done by clicking the "1" in the top right of the radio.
 Do not switch off of this radio channel for the remainder of the session.

-**Speaker:** Is everybody on radio channel 2?
+Is everybody on radio channel 2?
 Yes/No, [Rank].

-**Speaker:** We will now begin the elimination round.
+We will now begin the elimination round.
 If you do a face incorrectly or to slow you will be sat.
 Do not stand up.

 > `[You may not do troll faces.]`
 > - `[You cannot say "Turn" instead of "Face."]`